 You will not receive a 1098-T if:

-- The total amount of your scholarships and/or tuition waivers received in the calendar year were equal to or exceeded the total amount of eligible tuition and fees paid in the same calendar year.
+- The total amount of your scholarships and/or tuition waivers received in the calendar year was equal to or exceeded the total amount of eligible tuition and fees paid in the same calendar year.

 - You did not have eligible charges in the calendar year.
 Note that charges reported are based on the date of payment for classes, not on billing.